mholetzko/downloader/README.md

 ## 🙏 Acknowledgments

-This project combines multiple open-source tools into a single, user-friendly interface for educational and personal convenience purposes:
+This project combines multiple **legal, open-source tools** into a single, user-friendly interface for educational and personal convenience purposes:

-- **yt-dlp** - YouTube downloading engine
+- **yt-dlp** - YouTube downloading engine (Unlicense)
-- **spotdl** - Spotify downloading library
+- **spotdl** - Spotify downloading library (MIT License)
-- **scdl** - SoundCloud downloading tool
+- **scdl** - SoundCloud downloading tool (MIT License)
-- **FFmpeg** - Audio processing and conversion
+- **FFmpeg** - Audio processing and conversion (LGPL)
-- **Electron** - Cross-platform desktop framework
+- **Electron** - Cross-platform desktop framework (MIT License)
-- **FastAPI** - Modern Python web framework
+- **FastAPI** - Modern Python web framework (MIT License)

-**Note**: This project is designed to provide a unified interface for existing, legal downloading tools.
+**Important Legal Note**: This project is designed to provide a unified interface for existing, **legal** downloading tools.
 It does not add any new downloading capabilities beyond what these tools already provide.
+All underlying tools are open-source and designed for legitimate use cases.
+Users must ensure their use complies with applicable laws and platform terms of service.

 ## ☕ Support the Project